-Regrettably, there is no legal or technical definition of what constitutes an orthopedic dog bed.
+Regrettably, there is no legal or technical definition of what constitutes an orthopaedic dog bed.
 Everyone has a broad idea but the term is more of a marketing label than one backed by scientific research.
 Want to sell more dog beds?
-Call them orthopedic!
+Call them orthopaedic!

 There is compelling evidence that providing a fully supportive bed and looking after your dog’s sleeping posture is advantageous for ALL dogs.
 Yes, a suitable bed may cost more but if this prolongs the active life of your pet and reduces the chance of veterinary treatments in later life for any number of musculoskeletal complaints it must surely be worth it.

 First of all let’s eliminate what are clearly NOT orthopaedic dog beds.
 Any bed that is simply ‘filled’ with a material like blown polyester fibre, chunks of foam, polystyrene beads etc. does not retain a defined shape, provides little long term support, quickly degrades and becomes lumpy and provides poor insulation from cold floors is not orthopedic.